pschatzmann/arduino-posix-fs/Readme.md

 The goals of this project is to provide __Posix File API__ support to Microcontrollers in order to

-- deplay and access files in PROGMEM (w/o separate file deployment step)
+- readonly access of files in PROGMEM (w/o separate file deployment step)
-- access files SD drives (if not supported by default)
+- access files on SD drives (if not supported by default)

 so that existing projects can be easily migrated to run on microcontrollers.